Project Setup

 quarto add --no-prompt wjschne/apaquarto

-Tip 2: Not a psychologist?
+Tip 2: Not a Psychologist?

 If you are not a psychologist, you can also skip installing apaquarto.
 If you installed it by accident, run quarto remove wjschne/apaquarto.